Japanese Communist Party: LGBT rights and feminism

-The JCP has been one of the political parties to vocally back LGBTQ+ rights in the country; communist lawmakers have been working to win the passage of same-sex marriage and anti-discrimination laws in parliament.
+The JCP has been one of the political parties to vocally back LGBT rights in Japan; communist lawmakers have been working to win the passage of legalisation of same-sex marriage and anti-discrimination laws in parliament.
 The JCP jointly supports the passing of an LGBT equality law with the Constitutional Democratic Party of Japan (CDP), the Social Democratic Party (SDP), and Reiwa Shinsengumi.

 The JCP has maintained a friendly relationship with the Japanese feminist camp since its inception, and is still the most active in women's rights issues among Japan's major political parties.
 The JCP was the first party to call for universal suffrage for women.
 The party supports eliminating the wage gap between men and women and has called for the participation of more women in Japanese politics and political life.